Lukeghenco/sql-all-your-databases-belong-to-us/README.md

   price FLOAT
 );
 ```

+Step: 2

+Insert 5 games into the video games table.
+You can make these up.

+Step: 3

+In the `lib/video_game_queries.rb` file create the queries needed to pass the tests.
+Remember that since this is a `.rb` file that you need to place the SQL query inside of a " "

 Run `rspec` to get started with your tests.
-Write your `SQL` in `lib/video_games.rb` to get the specs in `spec/video_game_spec.rb` to pass.
+Write your `SQL` in `lib/video_game_queries.rb` to get the specs in `spec/video_game_spec.rb` to pass.

-Note: Since it's a Ruby file, write your queries as strings inside each method already defined in `lib/video_games.rb` .